UNITE DESIGN AND ART - CLEAR

 Carrara Marble | stands for highest quality

 Probably the largest deposit of marble in the world is located in the Tuscany region of Italy.
 The marble varieties from this region are called Carrara marble.
 This marble stands for the highest quality and is available in a variety of over 50 types.
+We use Carrara marble for our marble plates BATLER and the plates made of marble NOOK, as well as the marble butter dish BADI.

 Nero Marquina | black elegance in natural beauty